Seattle Drum Lessons In The Comfort Of Your Home

 You don’t need to know how to read music to play the drums, but you might find it helpful!
 Many famous drummers don’t know how to read music but are still incredibly adept and successful.
 Some drummers learn how to play by listening and feeling the beats and rhythms.
 Other drummers may find that learning how to read music helps them better communicate with bandmates and other musicians.
 The music you want to play and the goals you have will impact the decision of whether or not you’ll need to learn to read music.

 While it is possible to become a drummer without knowing how to read music, it can take more time and practice to do so.
-A combination of playing by ear and learning to read music can set you up for success, whether you plan to learn the drums for fun or hope to apply it in a professional way.
-Learning how to read music may also open more doors for you if you want to play professionally because some gigs may require you to read sheet music.
+A combination of playing by ear and learning to read music can set you up for success, whether you plan to learn the drums for fun or hope to apply it professionally.
+Learning how to read music may also open more doors for you if you want to play professionally, because some gigs may require you to read sheet music.

 What do you need for a beginner drum set?